logo

 Christmas decorations with irregular shapes, such as tree toppers and picks, may require separate containers if they don’t fit standard ornament storage boxes.
 Bring out their original packaging or secure them in individual containers.
 If you don’t have time to wrap each item individually, line the bottom of your box with shredded paper.
 Place the items inside and add more shredded paper to keep the pieces from moving around.

 Use bubble wrap or plastic foam to protect snow globes and other fragile accents.
-Store fabric decorations like stockings and tree skirts in vacuum-sealed plastic bags to keep them safe from insects, dust, and dirt.
+Store fabric decorations like stockings and tree skirts in vacuum-sealed plastic bags to protect them from insects, dust, and dirt.

 How To Store Wreaths, Garlands, and Other Greenery